This page explains how to apply for a resident parking permit.

 - Motor Insurance Document (must include your address)

-Proof of residence showing the address the permit will be issued for
+Proof of residence showing the address the permit will be issued for.
+This needs to be:

 - V5 log book